idelsink/yad2ogg/README.md

 ### Verbosity / logging

-Some tool like this that needs to run for hours needs some logging.
 With the `-v` or `--verbose` flag, more verbosity can be added to the tool.
-This can be logged into a file or syslog, which I recommend, or print out to the terminal via `stdout`.
+This can be logged into a file or syslog or print out to the terminal via `stdout`.
-Keep in mind that when using the UI, logging to `stdout` is disabled.
+Keep in mind that when using the GUI, logging to `stdout` is disabled.
-This tool is using a logger called [b-log](https://github.com/idelsink/b-log) for the people who are interested.
+The logging library used is [b-log](https://github.com/idelsink/b-log) for the people who are interested.

 ### User interface